jtvberg/StreamDock/README.md

    You can open a link from clipboard via the 'View' menu (or in the header).\
    You can scale the video to 16:9 (or 4:3) either vertically or horizontally also in the view menu (or in the header for 16:9 only).\
    You can bookmark streams via the bookmark button in the header or via the 'View' menu.\
-   Toggle bookmarks via the far left quick access button.\
+   Toggle bookmarks via the far-left quick access button.\
    You can also view the extended Netflix genres via 'Show Genres' button or alternatively in the 'View' menu.\
-   Various behaviors can be toggled in the settings under preferences including:
+   Various service-specific behaviors can be toggled in the settings under preferences including:
    - Which streaming services are present and what colors and glyphs are used to represent them in the quick access bar
+   - Prime auto-skip previews
-   - The ability to skip Prime previews and Prime episode recaps
+   - Netflix, Hulu and Prime episode recap auto-skip
-   - Netflix recap skipping and 'Binge Mode' that will automatically start the next episode in a series (skipping delay)
+   - Netflix, Hulu and Prime 'Binge Mode' that will automatically start the next episode in a series (skipping delay)
-   - You can also skip YouTube ads and dismiss ad overlays when possible (while not all ads are skipable, if turned on it will even skip ads before the skip button even appears)
+   - You can also skip YouTube ads and dismiss ad overlays when possible (while not all ads are skippable, if turned on it will even skip ads before the skip button even appears)

 ## TODO
+   - Add recap skip and binge mode to Disney+ & HBO Max
    - I need to look into adding Google OAuth to allow logins for YouTube TV and other services
    - Contemplating multiple windows but in general, this seems silly (leave a comment if you think there is a good reason to do this!)
    - I don't like how there is no z-order for the BrowserWindow vs. BrowserView.
 This means I can't render any UI elements above the view (and why video is hidden when using the preferences menu.)
 In general, this is not a big deal but there are some cool UI tricks I could implement if I moved portions of the UI to another BrowserView (for instance, I could use custom tooltips and auto-hide the header bar)
    - Would like to be able to allow the user to add services.
 As it is, you can do this by changing the URLs for existing services (which I don't recommend as there is service specific code associated with the service ID) or by adding bookmarks to other services
    - Still looking into the Peacock thing (won't allow login)
-   - Would really like to be able to skin the scroll bars in the service view.
-As this is rendered by the browser engine (Chromium) I don't think this is possible but I swear I have seen it done